-Risk Description Risk Assessment/Mitigation Alignment of the external The PRP, CVC, TRCA and Staff will work with key agencies' board approvals Conservation Halton would members of the external need to adjust their timelines agencies on the proposed to obtain approval from their timelines and/or make respective Boards in order to appropriate assumptions. meet the timeline Provincial Funding The Provincial Budget has External funding represents been delayed until Fall 2020 about 25% of Peel's overall revenue.
-The timing of the Provincial budget will be too late to inform Council's 2021 budget decision making New CA Funding model CVC, TRCA, and Staff will work with key Conservation Halton may not members of the external have their Memorandums of agencies on the proposed Understanding drafted in time timelines and/or make for budget deliberations appropriate assumptions New OPP Funding model OPP may not have their new Assumptions can be made in external funding finalized in partnership with the Town of time for the budget Caledon which can be documents incorporated prior to Change in information The budget is built around presentation of the budget Changes in information The budget is built around If there is newer information assumptions and existing that would cause a material information impact on the budget prior to the budget dates, Council will be informed of the impact of Impact of COVID 10 Has significantly imposted the these changes The duration and the full extent Impact of COVID-19 Has significantly impacted the economy which will have many financial and non- of the impact on the economy is unknown at this time and will financial impacts on Peel's continue to evolve services Continue to evolve 2C1 A1CG2
+Risk Description Risk Assessment/Mitigation Alignment of the external The PRP, CVC, TRCA and Staff will work with key agencies' board approvals Conservation Halton would members of the external - need to adjust their timelines agencies on the proposed to obtain approval from their timelines and/or make respective Boards in order to meet the timeline appropriate assumptions.
+Provincial Funding The Provincial Budget has External funding represents been delayed until Fall 2020 about 25% of Peel's overall revenue.
+The timing of the Provincial budget will be too late to inform Council's 2021 budget decision making New CA Funding model CVC, TRCA, and Staff will work with key Conservation Halton may not members of the external have their Memorandums of agencies on the proposed Understanding drafted in time timelines and/or make for budget deliberations appropriate assumptions New OPP Funding model OPP may not have their new Assumptions can be made in external funding finalized in partnership with the Town of time for the budget Caledon which can be documents incorporated prior to presentation of the budget Changes in information The budget is built around If there is newer information assumptions and existing that would cause a material information impact on the budget prior to the budget dates, Council will be informed of the impact of these changes Impact of COVID-19 Has significantly impacted the The duration and the full extent economy which will have of the impact on the economy many financial and non- is unknown at this time and will financial impacts on Peel's continue to evolve services